-- Health and equity: Intern may work on various projects to advance racial equity in California.
+- Health and Equity: work on various projects to advance racial equity in California

-- Housing and transportation: Interns may conduct research to support housing and transportation programs and planning.
+- Housing and Transportation: conduct research to support housing and transportation programs and planning

-- Climate Resilience: Interns may assist in developing a cohesive and coordinated response to the impacts of climate change across the state.
+- Climate Resilience: assist in developing a cohesive and coordinated response to the impacts of climate change across the state

-Through this internship program, OPR and SGC strives to provide opportunities for people representing California’s diverse communities to apply their skills and expertise to meaningful projects.
-Our paid internship structure aims to reduce barriers for potential applicants.
+Through this internship program, OPR and SGC strive to provide opportunities for people representing California’s diverse communities to apply their skills and expertise to meaningful projects.
+Our paid internship structure aims to reduce barriers for potential interns.
 We also welcome partnerships with educational institutions and scholarship programs that can place paid interns at agencies like ours.

-Ideal candidates are self-driven and independently motivated; can balance multiple projects at once and meet deadlines; are highly professional and responsible; have strong verbal and written communication as well as analytical and organizational skills; demonstrate a commitment to advancing diversity, equity, and inclusion; demonstrate a strong interest in one or more SGC/OPR subject areas; and are able to contribute to a work environment that celebrates diverse backgrounds, cultures, and personal experiences.
+Ideal candidates are self-motivated; can balance multiple projects at once and meet due dates; are highly professional and responsible; have strong verbal and written communication; have great analytical and organizational skills; demonstrate a commitment to advancing diversity, equity, and inclusion; demonstrate a strong interest in one or more SGC/OPR subject areas; and are able to contribute to a work environment that celebrates diverse backgrounds, cultures, and personal experiences.
 Bonus skills: experience with GIS/modeling/mapping tools, graphic design/web design/multimedia skills, communications/outreach skills, or background in legal or legislative analysis.

-Please see the job posting and provide a cover letter indicating your availability and a writing sample of your choice.
-Applications will be accepted until April 3, 2022.
+Please see this job posting and provide a cover letter indicating your availability whether you prefer to work a hybrid schedule out of the office in Sacramento or work fully remotely.
+Applications will be accepted until May 14, 2023.
 Qualified applicants will be invited for an interview.

 To review the job posting and apply, select “Governor’s Office of Planning and Research” from the “Categories” section on the University Enterprises, Inc. (UEI) jobs portal.